Biography

 Dance

 In the summer of 2010, Michel Banabila performed live with Conny Janssen Danst during a three-week open-air event, Common Ground, on the roof of De Hofbogen in the centre of Rotterdam.
 Each week, Banabila had a guest improviser: Mete Erker, Daniella Bernoulli, and Corrie van Binsbergen.
 In 2011, he toured the Netherlands with Corrie van Binsbergen and Conny Janssen Danst in Life-Live! to celebrate the 20th anniversary of Conny Janssen Danst.
-In 2017 Michel Banabila & Maarten Vos toured 4 months The Netherlands with Home, a critically acclaimed dance performance by Conny Janssen Danst with live music.
+In 2017 Michel Banabila & Maarten Vos toured for four months across The Netherlands with Home, a critically acclaimed dance performance by Conny Janssen Danst with live music.